ealpyspa/Tesco/README.md

    `mvn test`

 ## Future Improvements
+- Add layout tests.
-- Add more tests.
+- Add more scenarios and functional tests.
-- Improve reporting by integrating Allure Reports.
+- Investigate options of other reporting tools (e.g. Allure Report).
-- Refactor code for better readability and maintainability (e.g. Selenide).
+- Check possibility of using BaseStep class for setUp and tearDown of browser methods.

 ## Contact
 For any inquiries, feel free to contact me at: `enalpyspaeva@gmail.com`